Renewal in Hawkes processes with self-excitation and inhibition: An auxiliary Markov Process

 We now prove that the regeneration time $\tau$ admits an exponential moment which ensures that it is finite almost surely.
 The results will rely on the coupling between $N^h$ and $N^{h^+}$ and on the results obtained in Section \ref{subsec:cluster}.
-We define
+Let us define